2818973981/DS-Project/README.md

 This app merges the features of a restaurant recommendation system with those of a social media platform.
 It allows users to discover restaurants through detailed filtering options while providing a social community for sharing dining experiences, recipes, and tips.

+Since the beginning point of everyone may differs, so I recommand for each of our member to take care of one field, learn the concepts, and share your new findings with the other members!

 ---

 ## 2. Key Features